Bhagavad Gita: Etymology

 The Gita in the title of the Bhagavad Gita means "song".
 Religious leaders and scholars interpret the word Bhagavad in several ways.
 Accordingly, the title has been interpreted as "the song of God", "the word of God" by theistic schools, "the words of the Lord", "the Divine Song", and "Celestial Song" by others.

-The Sanskrit name is often written as Shrimad Bhagavad Gita or Shrimad Bhagavadgita (श्रीमद् भगवद् गीता or श्रीमद् भगवद्गीता).
-The prefix shrimad (or shrimat) denotes a high degree of respect.
-The Bhagavad Gita is not to be confused with the Bhagavata Puran, which is one of the eighteen major Puranas dealing with the life of the Hindu God Krishna and various avatars of Vishnu.
+The Sanskrit name is often written as Shrimad Bhagavad Gita (श्रीमद्भगवद्गीता).
+The prefix shrimad denotes a high degree of respect.
+The Bhagavad Gita is not to be confused with the Bhagavata Purana, which is one of the eighteen major Puranas dealing with the life of the Hindu God Krishna and various avatars of Vishnu.